Loan Prepayment Penalty: Understanding the Fine Print

 What is a Loan Prepayment Penalty?

-A loan prepayment penalty is a fee charged by lenders when borrowers pay off their loan before the agreed-upon term.
-It is essentially a financial penalty imposed on borrowers for early repayment of the loan.
+A loan prepayment penalty is a fee charged by lenders when borrowers pay off their loan before the agreed-upon term ends.
+It’s essentially a financial penalty imposed on borrowers for early repayment of the loan.
 The purpose of this penalty is to compensate the lender for potential lost interest income due to the early payoff.
-Loan prepayment penalties are typically found in mortgage loans, but they can also be present in other types of loans, such as personal loans or auto loans.

 How Does a Loan Prepayment Penalty Work?